gimp-ci/documentation/README.md

-# documentation
+# Documentation

-Documentation related to the GIMP CI system.
+This repository will be populated with documentation related to research for the GIMP build system.